 This is not deliberate, but rather it's a natural trait he's seen using when there's no focus on him.
 When Utena and Wakaba are yapping in episode 30, during a pause in his role in events, Akio starts running his hand over his car.
 No one’s watching him; he just decides to occupy his time indulging his sense of touch.
 Go figure that Akio, whose purpose in life is making sure he doesn’t deal with the nasty ouchy pointy swords, would have an unusually strong appreciation for this particular sense.
 When he pulls his hand away, and we see another peculiarity of his.

 When Akio’s hands move away from something, his fingers curl in progressing degrees so that his index finger is straighter and his pinkie finger curled in the most.
 This is a beckoning gesture.
 When a man holds out his hand for a woman to take, this is how it’s posed, and people will usually use this gesture when they want someone to follow them.
 (Akio uses it that way when speaking to Mikage.)
 However, not only does he do this with people, he does it with inanimate objects like his car and his couch.
 A beckoning gesture made as if he expects whatever he was in contact with to strain to follow his departing touch.
 This is part ego, part command.
 He uses it with Utena in episode 34, letting go of her hand like he anticipates she’ll follow.
 It seems to be innate in the way he moves, as he certainly doesn’t expect (or want) her to follow him at that point.
 This beckoning gesture is not used every single day by most people, and it’s not naturally sensual.
-However for Akio it’s a baseline behavior—he beckons to everything around him.
+However for Akio it’s a baseline behavior—he beckons to everything around him. |

 Akio often crosses his legs—a full knee on knee, not the ankle on knee.
 The way a man crosses his legs can often be a sign of status and position.
 As a rule, white-collar men will do a knee on knee cross, and blue-collar men will prop one ankle on the other knee making a T shape.
 Blue-collar men prefer this because it’s the more comfortable of the two unless you’re very lean, but over time it’s come to be the ‘butch’ one, also—especially in western or highly westernized cultures, and it’s associated strongly with the ‘cowboy’ look.
 Though typically not aware of it, white-collar men cross their legs the way they do because it creates a more attractive line of symmetry.
 Vertical lines on the body draw the eyes upward, and in body language as in fashion, vertical lines are used to draw the gaze up to a person's face.
 For this reason, as well as the general association it has with the upper class, knee on knee crossing is a major mark on the body language of a ‘player’.
 That said, it’s often considered a girly gesture by men who don’t do it, expressive of some fundamental lack of masculinity.
 Not that this bothers most women; it’s no mistake Touga moves in as pompous and

 The only time Akio's legs cross toward Utena, he's already sending another strong signal of detachment and distance in his crossed arms.
-His legs are crossed away from Utena in their most intimate scenes, creating a confusing conflict of signals that Utena found very disarming.
+His legs are crossed away from Utena in their most intimate scenes, creating a confusing conflict of signals that Utena found very disarming. effeminate a manner as he does.
+Women pick up on the ego betrayed in a man’s willingness to sacrifice being butch for being more attractive.

-There’s a signal sent in crossed legs that every bar-hopper on the planet is familiar with—a signal that’s been so horribly crammed down our throats that many actively control it.
+been so horribly crammed down our throats that many actively control it.
 The direction your top leg faces tells people how interested you are in the person sitting next to you.
 Crossed away from the person means anything from indifference to extreme dislike, and crossed toward the person can mean anything from interest in what they’re saying to the sense of intimacy present in a long-married couple.
 A leg crossed toward another opens the person’s body in that direction, meaning they feel safe—if it’s crossed away they’re turning themselves away.

 You'd think, then, that Akio would make masterful use of this signal to send people the little lies he wants to feed them.
 Nope.
 This is one of the only signals he sends with consistent honesty.
 That this honesty is usually detrimental to the signal he's supposed to send doesn't motivate him to control it, even though it's perhaps the easiest and most universally manipulated of all the signals the body sends.
 Why does he allow such a glaring and obvious break in his performance?
 Akio's showing off.
 A man that can control gaze behaviors lets crossed legs slide?
 No, he's letting this signal through just because he can.
 Because he can make people miss the red flag.
 One of the first things people notice, Akio can sideswipe with the overwhelming body of conflicting evidence, until people refuse to believe the one thing he's honest about.